A computer-assisted proof of Barnette-Goodey conjecture: Not only fullerene graphs are Hamiltonian: Preliminaries

 \begin{lemma} Theorem \ref{th:bar} implies Theorem \ref{th:main}. \end{lemma}

 Proof.
 Suppose Theorem \ref{th:bar} true.
 Let $G$ be a smallest counterexample to Theorem \ref{th:main}.
+We know that $G$ has at least 318 vertices, since Theorem \ref{th:main} has already been verified for all cubic planar graphs with faces of size at most 6 on at most 316 vertices \cite{bgm}.
+(The number of vertices of a cubic graph is always even.)

 Assume $f=v_1v_2v_3$ is a triangle in $G$.
-If one of the faces adjacent to $f$ is a triangle, then, by 3-connectivity, $G$ is (isomorphic to) $K_4$, a hamiltonian graph.
-Hence, all the three faces adjacent to $f$ are of size at least $4$.
+If one of the faces adjacent to $f$ is a triangle, then, by 3-connectivity, $G$ is (isomorphic to) $K_4$, a Hamiltonian graph.
+Therefore, all the three faces adjacent to $f$ are of size at least $4$.
 Let $G_1$ be a graph obtained from $G$ by replacing $v_1v_2v_3$ by a single vertex $v$.
-It is easy to see that every hamiltonian cycle of $G_1$ can be extended to a hamiltonian cycle of $G$, see Figure \ref{fig:easy} for illustration.
+It is easy to see that $G_1$ is a 3-connected cubic planar graph with faces of size at most 6, moreover, every Hamiltonian cycle of $G_1$ can be extended to a Hamiltonian cycle of $G$, see Figure \ref{fig:easy} for illustration.

 From this point on we may assume that $G$ contains no triangles.
 Let $f_1$ and $f_2$ be two adjacent faces of size 4 in $G$.
 Let $v_1$ and $v_2$ be the vertices they share; let $f_1=v_1v_2u_3u_4$, let $f_2=v_1v_2w_3w_4$.
 We denote by $f_3$ (resp. $f_4$) the face incident to $u_3$ and $w_3$ ($u_4$ and $w_4$, respectively).
-If both $f_3$ and $f_4$ are quadrangles, then $G$ is the graph of a cube, which is clearly hamiltonian.
-Suppose $d(f_4)\ge 5$, $d(f_3)=4$.
+If both $f_3$ and $f_4$ are quadrangles, then, by 3-connectivity, $G$ is the graph of a cube, which is Hamiltonian.
+Suppose $d(f_4)\ge 5$ and $d(f_3)=4$.
 Let $G_2$ be a graph obtained from $G$ by collapsing the faces $f_1$, $f_2$, $f_3$ to a single vertex.
-Again, every hamiltonian cycle of $G_2$ can be extended to a hamiltonian cycle of $G$, see Figure \ref{fig:easy}.
+Again, $G_2$ is a 3-connected cubic planar graph with faces of size at most 6, moreover, every Hamiltonian cycle of $G_2$ can be extended to a Hamiltonian cycle of $G$, see Figure \ref{fig:easy}.

 Finally, suppose that both $f_3$ and $f_4$ are of size at most 5.
-We remove the vertices $v_1$ and $v_2$, identify $u_3$ with $w_3$ and $u_4$ with $w_4$; this way we obtain a graph $G_3$.
-It is easy to see that $G_3$ is a 3-connected cubic planar graph with all the faces of size at most 6.
-Moreover, every hamiltonian cycle of $G_3$ can be extended to a hamiltonian cycle of $G$, as seen on Figure \ref{fig:easy2}.
+We remove the vertices $v_1$ and $v_2$, identify $u_3$ with $w_3$ and $u_4$ with $w_4$; in this way we obtain a graph $G_3$.
+It can be verified that $G_3$ is a 3-connected cubic planar graph with all the faces of size at most 6, unless $G$ is the 12-vertex graph obtained from the cube by replacing two adjacent vertices by triangles, which is impossible since $G$ has no triangles.
+Again, every Hamiltonian cycle of $G_3$ can be extended to a Hamiltonian cycle of $G$, as seen on Figure \ref{fig:easy2}. \ep